browserr0001/stock-market/README.md

 ## 6 Results

-Using the previous stock price changes and global news headlines, we achieved 55.28% accuracy with a mean absolute error of 71.40, meaning that this model more accurately predicted price changes than our baseline.
+Using the previous stock price changes and global news headlines, the model achieved 55.28% accuracy with a mean absolute error of 71.40, meaning that this model more accurately predicted price changes than our baseline.